-Variable annuities are complicated, and many financial advisors believe they are too complex to suit most investor’s needs.
+Variable annuity investments are complicated, and many financial advisors believe their complexities make them unsuitable for most investors.
 These investments are contracts with insurance companies that are set up similarly to mutual funds — they comprise a bundle of securities that will hopefully perform well enough to generate interest.
 When a variable annuity starts making payouts it can, if all goes well, serve as a source of reliable income.
 According to some calculations, this could be a good way to turn savings into income during retirement.

 But it’s not that simple.
-There are so many fees related to variable annuities that they’re prone to mismanagement and losses.
+There are so many fees associated with variable annuities that they’re prone to mismanagement and losses.
 As financial advisor Ric Edelman told CNBC, “One of the problems with many of today’s [variable annuities] is that they are ridiculously complicated.
 They have features and riders that serve no useful purpose to the consumer, that are both confusing, limiting, and very expensive.”

-For example, many variable annuity benefits are only accessible once the annuity is annuitized, i.e., once they have started making regular payouts.
+For example, investors can only access the many benefits once the annuity is annuitized, i.e., once they have started making regular payouts.
 And yet, 95% of variable annuities are never annuitized, suggesting that investors don’t fully understand how their annuity works.

 Variable annuities won’t necessarily provide a good income during retirement.
 What’s more, they also risk losing a lot of money, making them totally unsuitable to a wide variety of investors.

-Variable annuities are also subject to numerous fees and penalties.
+Variable annuities come with numerous fees and penalties.
 These are just a few examples:

 - There is also a penalty for withdrawing from a variable annuity before the age of 59 ½.

-- Investors have to pay fees for switching from a variable annuity to a different investment.
+- Investors have to pay fees for switching to a different investment.

 - There are also expense risk fees and administrative fees that investors have to pay the insurance company.